ashleynd/50-capstone-2-v13-backend/README.md

 UPDATE: I keep needing to change the API for the main landing page.
 Some APIs just stop working after awhile, so I need to keep an eye on it making sure the APIs still work.

+MORE UPDATES: The APIs I try to use for the main page, have all stopped working after.
+Have to use my own API data instead.

 ### Stretch Goals
 It would be great, with time permitting, to have a "like" capability for all the quotes.
 Since it is not the same as "favorting" an item like I attempted in my last capstone, this will be a new (and challenging) learning opportunity.